Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Resolving the anomaly of nonlocality

-The terms ``partially entangled'' and ``maximally entangled'' are apt descriptions of $\ket{\psi_{\rm partial}}$ and $\ket{\psi_{\rm max}}$ when one is considering their LOCC-entanglement properties because for any LOCC-entanglement monotone $M_{\rm LOCC}$, $M_{\rm LOCC}( \psi_{\rm partial} ) \leq M_{\rm LOCC}( \psi_{\rm max} )$ and because furthermore, there exists some LOCC-entanglement monotone $M^*_{\rm LOCC}$ for which $M^*_{\rm LOCC}( \psi_{\rm partial} ) < M^*_{\rm LOCC}( \psi_{\rm max} )$.
+The terms ``partially entangled'' and ``maximally entangled'' are apt descriptions of $\ket{\psi_{\rm partial}}$ and $\ket{\psi_{\rm max}}$ when one is considering their LOCC-entanglement properties.
+This is because $\ket{\psi_{\rm partial}}$ is {\em strictly below} $\ket{\psi_{\rm max}}$ in the LOCC order (since, in addition to Eq.~\eqref{convmaxtopartial}, we have $\ket{\psi_{\rm partial}} \not\mapsto \ket{\psi_{\rm max}}$) and consequently there exists {\em some} LOCC-entanglement monotone, $M_{\rm LOCC}$, for which $M_{\rm LOCC}( \psi_{\rm partial} ) < M_{\rm LOCC}( \psi_{\rm max} )$ and no LOCC-entanglement monotones relative to which this strict inequality is reversed.
 When considering their LOSR-entanglement properties, however, the terminology is no longer appropriate.
-In accordance with Eq.~\eqref{notconvmaxtopartial}, there necessarily exist LOSR-entanglement monotones, $M_{\rm LOSR}$, relative to which $M_{\rm LOSR}( \psi_{\rm partial} ) > M_{\rm LOSR}( \psi_{\rm max} )$.
-From this perspective, it is {\em natural} (rather than anomalous) that there exist tasks---such as realizing the sorts of nonlocal boxes that appear in the list presented earlier---for which the type of LOSR-entanglement required to realize the task is present in $|\psi_{\rm partial}\rangle$ but not in $|\psi_{\rm max}\rangle$.
-Indeed, one can define such an LOSR-entanglement monotone (i.e., one that is not also an LOCC-entanglement monotone) from each example of an ``anomaly of nonlocality'': given a function over boxes that witnesses the type of nonlocality described in the example, the LOSR monotone over {\em states} is simply the maximum value of that function among boxes achievable under LOSR operations from the given state.
+In accordance with Eq.~\eqref{notconvmaxtopartial}, there necessarily exists an LOSR-entanglement monotone, $M_{\rm LOSR}$, relative to which $M_{\rm LOSR}( \psi_{\rm partial} ) > M_{\rm LOSR}( \psi_{\rm max} )$.
+From this perspective, it is {\em natural}, rather than anomalous, that there exist tasks---such as realizing the sorts of nonlocal boxes that appear in the list presented earlier---for which the type of LOSR-entanglement required to realize the task is present in $|\psi_{\rm partial}\rangle$ but not in $|\psi_{\rm max}\rangle$.
+Indeed, one can define a nontrivial LOSR-entanglement monotone (i.e., one that is not also an LOCC-entanglement monotone) from each example of an anomaly of nonlocality.
+Given a function over boxes that witnesses the type of nonlocality described in the example, the LOSR monotone over {\em states} is simply the maximum value of that function among boxes that are LOSR-realizable starting from the given state.
 We provide the details in Appendix~\ref{monotones}.